-Well what we have here?
+Well, what we have here?
 The All-new Lenovo K10 Note.
-The box is a good looking one indeed.
+The box is a good looking one, indeed.
 When we open it, we see our main device with a plastic wrap around it.
-When we lift the phone there are some documentations, a charger brick, a SIM tray ejection tool and an USB A to USB C connector.
+When we lift the phone, there are some documentations, a charger brick, a SIM tray ejection tool, and a USB A to USB C connector.
 Oh, wait!
-Where is the earphones?
+Where are the earphones?
 There isn’t any!
 Unfortunate Lenovo.
 Strike One!

 Design: Typical Safe playing Design!

 Lenovo has done nothing much, or out of the box innovation with the phone as per the design is concerned.
-They played safe which is okay with me.
-The phone is made out of polycarbonate plastic which will look like glass from distance but you will feel it when you hold it in your hands.
+They played safe, which is okay with me.
+The phone is made out of polycarbonate plastic, which will look like glass from a distance, but you will feel it when you hold it in your hands.
 The back and the frame is made out of plastic, the polycarbonate one.
 The front side is obviously the glass screen.
-The demerit of the phone is that there are no protection for the screen where other competitors are giving some Gorilla Glass protections in their phones.
+The demerit of the phone is that there is no protection for the screen where other competitors are giving some Gorilla Glass protections in their phones.
 Shame Lenovo!
 Shame!

 Let us talk about the attributes now.
-The phone has a dimension of 6.17 inches on the length, 2.93 inches as the width and the breadth is of 0.31 inches.
+The phone has a dimension of 6.17 inches on the length, 2.93 inches as the width, and the breadth is 0.31 inches.
 The weight of the phone is almost 164 grams.
-This is an ideal weight and size compared to the phones and the form factors of the people’s likings now a days.
+This is an ideal weight and size compared to the phones and the form factors of the people’s likings nowadays.
 As for the buttons, the volume adjustment button and the power/lock button is on the right side and the Hybrid SIM tray on the left.
-The primary microphone is on the top and as far as the bottom is concerned, there is a noise cancelation microphone, the speaker grill, an USB C port and a 3.5 mm headphone jack is placed.
+The primary microphone is on the top, and as far as the bottom is concerned, there is a noise cancelation microphone, the speaker grill, an USB C port, and a 3.5 mm headphone jack is placed.

-On the back the triple camera module, the finger print scanner and the branding of Lenovo is there to be seen.
-The texture of the back is pleasing though, gives a rough texture and rather adds a premium feel to it.
+On the back, the triple camera module, the fingerprint scanner, and the branding of Lenovo are there to be seen.
+The texture of the back is pleasing, though, gives a rough texture, and rather adds a premium feel to it.

 Display: The Dew Drop Notch IPS Display

-Lenovo has done reasonably good with the display as they are offering a dew drop notch with a full high definition IPS LCD display.
-Yes you have heard it right!
-They have installed an IPS LCD Display on this phone and I must admit that this is a nice screen to look at.
+Lenovo has done reasonably good with the display as they are offering a dewdrop notch with a full high definition IPS LCD display.
+Yes, you have heard it right!
+They have installed an IPS LCD Display on this phone, and I must admit that this is a nice screen to look at.
 It is a full high definition display that means it has a resolution of 1080 pixels into 2340 pixels.
 The aspect ratio is 19:5:9 and the screen to body ratio is almost 83.7%.
 The dimension of the display is 6.3 inches.
-Lenovo K10 Note Review.

 After using this device for some time, I must say that this is a very good display.
 The screen color is very nice compared to the other screens in the market.
-The brightness and the contrast is also worth appreciating and it works pretty decent in the brighter light conditions.
+The brightness and the contrast are also worth appreciating, and it works pretty decently in the brighter light conditions.

 Lenovo K10 Note Full Specifications